Why You Don't Need a King's Ransom to Score Good Hamilton Seats

 To see that dynamic in person—plus everything else every critic and Hamilton-goer has been raving about—read on.
 We’ve got the best strategies to get you in the door on Broadway.

 This is the safest bet.
-If you want to go in the next few months—or you want someone else to (of course, you'd be ruining the recipient for all other holiday gifts)—there's a secret sweet spot: Tuesdays through Thursdays, January through March.
-(For example, check out Jan.
-21, 22, 28 or 29.)
+If you want to go in the next few months—or you want someone else to (of course, you'd be ruining the recipient for all other Mother's Day/Father's Day/graduation gifts)—there's a secret sweet spot: Tuesdays through Thursdays, April through June.
 This is when you'll find the best selection of tickets, and they really do start at $199.
 Truly great seats (we've seen some two rows from the stage) are available for $239.
 And you'll find those prices whether you’re going to the Hamilton website, Ticketmaster or—perhaps most surprisingly—the box office (see below).

 Buy tickets right through the box office.